William Blake in popular culture: Classical

 Blake's poems have been set to music by many composers, including Ralph Vaughan Williams and Benjamin Britten.
 In the early twentieth century British Classical songwriters regularly set his work for voice or choir.
 The most famous musical setting is Hubert Parry's hymn Jerusalem, which was written as a patriotic song during World War I. Dorothy Strutt used Blake’s text for her song “A Flower was Offered Me.”
-Eva Ruth Spalding also set several of Blake’s poems to music.
+Eva Ruth Spalding also set Blake’s text to music, as did Winifred Rees and Dagmar de Corval Rybner.

 Contemporary classical composers have also continued to set Blake's work.
 Composer William Bolcom set the entire collection of the Songs of Innocence and of Experience in 1984, a recording of which was released in 2006.
 John Mitchell has also set songs from the Poetical Sketches as "Seven Songs from William Blake".
 Eve Beglarian has written a piece called "The Marriage of Heaven and Hell" inspired by and using quotations from Blake's work of the same name.
 The Belgian composer Lucien Posman set 55 poems of Blake to music under which all the 'Songs of Innocence & of Experience', 'The Book of Los', 'The Book of Thel', 'The Mental Traveller' etc..
 Raymond Wilding-White's Twelve Songs for Soprano and Piano includes settings of four Blake poems: The Sick Rose, The Little Boy Lost, Soft Snow, and The Wild Flower's Song.